 And while Mastercard Black’s cash-back and air travel redemption levels may compete with other cards in the $450-plus-per-year range, they are not higher than what some less expensive cards may offer.

-- The Capital One Venture Rewards Credit Card, which has a $95 annual fee (waived first year), gives you 2 percent back on all travel – more flexible than Mastercard Black’s 2 percent on only airfare.
+- The Capital One Venture Rewards Credit Card, which has a $95 annual fee, gives you 2 percent back on all travel – more flexible than Mastercard Black’s 2 percent on only airfare.

 - In other words, there are less expensive cards that give superior cash and travel rewards, if that is what you are interested in.